ubacourage/CodeAlpha_Network_Intrusion_Detection_System/README.md

-# Network Intrusion Detection System using Wazuh & Suricata
+# Network Intrusion Detection System (NIDS) with Wazuh and Suricata

 ## Overview

 This project documents the design and implementation of a Network Intrusion Detection System (NIDS) using Wazuh and Suricata in a virtual cybersecurity lab built with VirtualBox.

-The objective was to simulate a Security Operations Center (SOC) environment capable of monitoring endpoint activity, detecting suspicious network traffic, and visualizing security alerts through the Wazuh Dashboard.
+The objective was to build a virtual Security Operations Center (SOC) environment capable of monitoring endpoint activity, detecting suspicious network traffic, correlating security events, and visualizing alerts through the Wazuh Dashboard.

-Unlike a traditional SIEM-only deployment, this project integrates Suricata IDS with Wazuh to provide real-time intrusion detection and centralized security monitoring.
+Rather than deploying a standalone SIEM, this project integrates the Suricata Network Intrusion Detection System (NIDS) with Wazuh to provide centralized security monitoring and real-time intrusion detection.

 This project was completed as part of the CodeAlpha Cybersecurity Internship.